gboeing/osmnx/README.md

 ## Overview

-**OSMnx** is a Python 2/3 library that lets you download spatial geometries and construct, project, visualize, and analyze street networks from OpenStreetMap's APIs.
+**OSMnx** is a Python 2+3 package that lets you download spatial geometries and construct, project, visualize, and analyze street networks from OpenStreetMap's APIs.
 Users can download and construct walkable, drivable, or bikable urban networks with a single line of Python code, and then easily analyze and visualize them: